Skip to main content

 2. Populations eating traditional diets are healthier.

 Researchers have found that there is no one ideal human diet.
 Humans are adapted to eat a wide range of foods.
-However, we are not well adapted for the Western diet of processed food (bmcpublichealth 2019).
+However, we are not well adapted for the Western diet of processed food.

-The Western diet is linked to many chronic diseases, but research has shown the negative effects of this diet can quickly be turned around (BMC 2023).
+The Western diet is linked to many chronic diseases, but research has shown the negative effects of this diet can quickly be turned around.
 This means it’s never too late to make positive changes.

 Open Food Facts is a database of food products from around the world.
 It shows that most products have long lists of unhealthy ingredients and artificial additives.
 It can help you make healthy choices between processed and unprocessed food.